LorisMarini/helpers_py/README.md

 The testing framework of choice is **pytest**, and all files are in `/tests`.
 For a detailed breakdown of what is covered check out the index.html file in `/tests/pytest-coverage` :D

+Assuming that you have a local conda environment activated and loaded with the necessary dependencies, cd into the repo and fire pytest manually:

+    pytest -v \
+          --cov=. \
+          --cov-config=.coveragerc \
+          --cov-report html:./tests/pytest-coverage\
+          --disable-pytest-warnings \
+          --basetemp=./tests/pytest-basetemp .